chdliuyue/conflict-main/schedule.md

 | 3 | Hierarchical/spatial-temporal effects + validation setup | Diagnostics tables; cross-validation scripts |
 | 4 | Robustness, documentation, memo package | Final tables/figures, tidy package, one-page memo |

-## Next Steps
-- Circulate this schedule to co-authors for buy-in.
-- Assign clear ownership for each phase to ensure accountability.
-- Begin Phase 1 immediately to stay on track for the four-week completion window.